PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 `max_abs=4.470348358154297e-07`; duplicate inference was not run because the executed TFLite artifact is identical.

-The next quantized Mean/HardSigmoid/MulAdd helper remains central and is only characterized in this checkpoint.
+The quantized Mean/HardSigmoid/MulAdd helper is now owned by the focused `mean_hardsigmoid_muladd_layout.py` module.
 The full synthetic graph fixes both quantized branches, Mean-axis remap, decomposed HardSigmoid clamp, residual Mul/Add rewiring, bridge removal, legacy adapter insertion, idempotence, and eight rejection boundaries.
-Both pre-existing defects are now fixed.
+Both pre-existing defects are fixed.
 Mean axes, including a rejected no-change constant update, are validated before any graph rewiring or dependent metadata mutation.
-A declared public residual output now rejects the candidate before the axes write, preserving its NCHW boundary and the complete ModelIR fingerprint.
+A declared public residual output rejects the candidate before the axes write, preserving its NCHW boundary and the complete ModelIR fingerprint.

 YuNet INT8, PPHumanSeg INT8, and SSD MobileNet INT8 each reached both ordered runtime boundaries with zero rewrites.
 Their strictly sequential conversions